Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use the tool: for auth/authorization changes, untrusted input, new endpoints, or a security audit.
-It does not mention when not to use it or provide alternatives, but the given context is clear and actionable.
+The description explicitly lists when to use: for auth/authorization changes, untrusted input handling, new endpoints, or a focused security audit.
+It does not mention when not to use or alternative tools, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.